-Should any employee receive a request for personal information or a complaint (either formally under the general data protection regulations or informally as an ad hoc request), then please forward it to the Data Systems Manager at firstname.lastname@example.org.
+Should any employee receive a request for personal information or a complaint (either formally under the general data protection regulations or informally as an ad hoc request), then please forward it to the Impact, Data & Evaluation Manager at firstname.lastname@example.org.

 We will comply as soon as reasonably possible and within no more than one month.